-- Day care vans will be loaded in front of the school. - DISD Buses will be loaded on the side of school. - Under no circumstances are vehicles allowed to park in the passing lane or in any area of the parking lot other than in a designated parking space. - If you live in the neighborhood and your child is walking home, they will be released from the building at approximately 3:00.
+Daycare vans will be loaded in the back of the school, by the basketball courts.
+DISD Buses will be loaded in the back of the school, by the basketball courts.
+Under no circumstances are vehicles allowed to park in the passing lane or in any area of the parking lot other than in a designated parking space.

+If you live in the neighborhood and your child is walking home, they will be released from the building no later than 3:05 p.m.

-For dismissal - your child will either be a "walker", "bus rider", "daycare", "front car tag" or "back car tag"!
-Please use these terms when calling the office or notifying teacher of transportation changes.
+For dismissal - your child will either be a "North walker", "bus rider", "daycare", "front car rider," or "back car rider"!
+Please use these terms when calling the office or notifying teachers of transportation changes.